 Picasso’s painting Les Demoiselles d’Avignon is extremely significant for the development of Cubism.
 Some ideas about Cubism are developed here, including the abbreviations of form influenced by African masks and sculptures and the beginning use of multiple visual perspectives or multiple points of view of the same object brought together within one image.
 Other equally significant aspects of Cubism only come later after continued experimentation and collaboration with Braque.

 - Read the essay about Picasso’s Les Demoiselles d’Avignon paying special attention to the section about the perception of space.
 LINK: https://www.khanacademy.org/humanities/art-1010/early-abstraction/cubism/a/picasso-les-demoiselles-davignon

 - Listen to the video of Picasso’s Les Demoiselles d’Avignon.
 This video should serve to familiarize you with the painting within the context of art history.
 This video is not going to teach you about Cubism, but it will serve as an introduction to major aspects of art history that Picasso rejects with this painting and how what he incorporates marks the beginning of Cubism.
 LINK: https://www.khanacademy.org/humanities/art-1010/early-abstraction/cubism/v/picasso-les-demoiselles-d-avignon-1907

-- ‘Analytic Cubism’ is the name for the phase that describes the two artists’ fulfillment of the original goals and ideas about Cubism.
-They figured out what they were trying to do and then they made many paintings in the Analytic Cubist style.
+- ‘Analytic Cubism’ is the name for the first phase that describes the two artists’ fulfillment of the original goals and ideas about Cubism.
+They figured out what they were trying to do as they made paintings in the Analytic Cubist style.
 Read the short treatment of Braque’s portrait painting The Portuguese.
 LINK: https://www.khanacademy.org/humanities/art-1010/early-abstraction/cubism/a/braque-the-portuguese

 - On the worksheet, add any relevant terms to the area about Analytic Cubism.